jototland/stackedit_workspace/statistikknotater/bayesian.md

 But we can do better.
 The *highest posterior density* (HPD) interval is the shortest credible interval.

-To find the HPD interval, in the analytic case where you have a function, it can be solved with plotting and quantiles.

 ## Loss functions

 When making point estimates, they are rarely correct.
 A loss function is needed to help select among the alternatives.
 In the point estimate, we select the value that minimizes the loss function.